In This Article

 Pain after root canal is not abnormal because it is a crucial procedure.
-It involves extensive cleaning of the inner part of your tooth root by a root canal dentist and this can lead to irritation of the neighbouring nerves as well as gums.
-Pains after a root canal procedure should be temporary since the process is meant to alleviate pains associated with fractured or decayed tooth.
-However, if there is any pain that is lingering more than necessary, you need to take an urgent step that will ensure that the problem is fixed.
+It involves extensive cleaning of the inner part of your tooth root by a root canal dentist and this can lead to irritation of the neighboring nerves as well as gums.
+Root canal pain after the procedure should be temporary since the process is meant to alleviate pains associated with a fractured or decayed tooth.
+However, if you are experiencing root canal pain after the procedure that is lingering more than necessary, you need to take an urgent step that will ensure that the problem is fixed.

 Initial recovery period